 Summary Statistics for Coefficient Estimates

 The Summary Statistics for Coefficient Estimates section summarizes the mean, standard deviation, minimum, median, and maximum of the coefficient estimates across the study area.
 The mean value of each coefficient reflects the association between that explanatory variable and the dependent variable.
 The standard deviation indicates the spatial variation of each explanatory variable.
-A small standard deviation implies a good fit by OLS.
+A small standard deviation implies that a simpler method such as OLS may adequately model the data.
 If the Scale Data parameter is checked, you can compare the values across explanatory variables.
 If the Scale Data parameter is not checked, the value of the coefficients between explanatory variables cannot be compared directly because the units may vary.

 The Model Diagnostics section includes a table displaying several model diagnostics for GWR and MGWR, including R2, Adjusted R2, AICc, residual variance, and number of effective degrees of freedom.
 For more details on these model diagnostics, see How Geographically Weighted Regression works.